AnalyticaNova/Hotel-Booking-Demand/README.md

-# Hotel Booking Demand: Analysis & Forecasting using SQL and Python
+# Hotel Booking Demand: Analysis, Forecasting and Visualization Using SQL and Python

 📌 Understanding hotel booking demand and price fluctuations is essential for optimizing revenue and enhancing customer satisfaction.
 This project provides a comprehensive analysis of hotel booking trends and pricing strategies using a combination of data processing, exploratory analysis, predictive modeling, and SQL-based insights.
 By identifying key factors that influence demand, cancellations, and pricing, we offer actionable recommendations to maximize profitability and improve decision-making.

 🔍 This project is structured into two key sections: **Time Series Analysis & Forecasting** and **SQL-Based Analysis**, covering various aspects of hotel booking demand and price forecasting.